deckerst/aves/assets/terms.md

 “Aves Gallery” is an open-source gallery and metadata explorer app allowing you to access and manage your local photos and videos.

-You must use the app for legal, authorized and acceptable purposes.
+The app is designed for legal, authorized and acceptable purposes.

 ## Disclaimer